 The higher your salary, the easier it will be to afford those high loan repayments — and avoid expensive fixes like deferment, forbearance or longer loan terms.
 While salary shouldn’t be your only consideration when you’re picking an area to specialize in, it’s worth keeping in mind.

 8 highest-paying medical professions

-According to Finder’s analysis of LinkedIn’s Top 20 Highest Paying Jobs of 2017 study, the highest-paying professions in medicine are:
+According to our analysis of LinkedIn’s Top 20 Highest Paying Jobs of 2017 study, the highest-paying professions in medicine are:

 |Medical profession||Median base salary in 2017|